Belambar

 Belambar is a multi-lingual village where prominent regional languages such as Kannada, Konkani are spoken.
 Hinduism is the largest religion in Belambar, and Halakki Gouda, Naik, Nadavaru, Brahmins, Shetty, Goud Saraswat Brahmins (GSBs), are the major communities among Hindus.
 Majourly found caste is Halakki Vokkaligas.

 The Halakki Vokkaliga are a sub caste group of vokkaligas of Karnataka, India.
 They are found predominantly in Uttara Kannada district.
 Halakki Vokkaligas living in the foot of Western Ghats are known as the "Aboriginals of Uttara Kannada".
 Their way of living is still ancient.
 The women adorn themselves with beads and necklaces, heavy nose rings and distinctive attire.
 Halakki speak a different dialect of Kannada called as Halakki Kannada.

 Climate

-It receives about 95 per cent of its total annual rainfall between May to October but remains extremely dry from December to March.
+It receives about 95 per cent of its total annual rainfall between May and October but remains extremely dry from December to March.
 Humidity is approximately 75 per cent on average and peaks during June, July and August.
 The maximum average humidity is 93 per cent in July and average minimum humidity is 56 per cent in January.
 The driest and least humid months are from December to February.

 Belambar is surrounded by temples, schools, paddy fields and mango groves.
 It is located on the coast of the Arabian sea and has natural beaches.